Oral microbiology: Role in health

+The oral microbiota is largely related to systemic health, and disturbances in the oral microbiota can lead to diseases in both the oral cavity and the rest of the body.
+There are many factors that influence the diversity of the oral microbiota, such as age, diet, hygiene practices, and genetics.

-There are many factors of oral health which need to be preserved in order to prevent pathogenesis of the oral microbiome or diseases of the mouth.
+Of particular interest is the role of oral microorganisms in the two major dental diseases: dental caries and periodontal disease.
+There are many factors of oral health which need to be preserved in order to prevent pathogenesis of the oral microbiota or diseases of the mouth.
 Dental plaque is the material that adheres to the teeth and consists of bacterial cells (mainly S. mutans and S. sanguis), salivary polymers and bacterial extracellular products.
 Plaque is a biofilm on the surfaces of the teeth.
 This accumulation of microorganisms subject the teeth and gingival tissues to high concentrations of bacterial metabolites which results in dental disease.
 If not taken care of, via brushing or flossing, the plaque can turn into tartar (its hardened form) and lead to gingivitis or periodontal disease.
 In the case of dental cavities, proteins involved in colonization of teeth by Streptococcus mutans can produce antibodies that inhibit the cariogenic process which can be used to create vaccines.

 Bacteria species typically associated with the oral microbiota have been found to be present in women with bacterial vaginosis.
 Genera of fungi that are frequently found in the mouth include Candida, Cladosporium, Aspergillus, Fusarium, Glomus, Alternaria, Penicillium, and Cryptococcus, among others.

-Additionally, research has correlated poor oral heath and the resulting ability of the oral microbiota to invade the body to affect cardiac health as well as cognitive function.
+Additionally, research has correlated poor oral health and the resulting ability of the oral microbiota to invade the body to affect cardiac health as well as cognitive function.
 High levels of circulating antibodies to oral pathogens Campylobacter rectus, Veillonella parvula and Prevotella melaninogenica are associated with hypertension in human.

 Importance of dental hygiene

-Maintaining a balanced oral microflora is important for total wellness.
-The best way to maintain this environment is with proper oral hygiene.
+One of the most important factors in promoting optimal oral microbiota health is the use of good oral hygiene practices.
+To prevent any possible complication from an altered oral microbiota, it is important to brush and floss every day, schedule regular cleanings, eat a healthy diet, and replace toothbrushes frequently.
+Dental plaque is associated with two extremely common oral diseases, dental caries and periodontal disease.
+Consistent toothbrushing and flossing is essential for disrupting harmful plaque formation.
+Research has shown that flossing is associated with a decrease in the bacteria Streptococcus mutans which has been shown to be involved in cavity formation.
 Insufficient brushing and flossing can lead to gum and tooth disease, and eventually tooth loss.

 In addition, poor dental hygiene has been linked to conditions such as osteoporosis, diabetes and cardiovascular diseases.
-Some diseases and medications are known to limit salivary flow, making it easier for bacteria to overgrow in the mouth without being washed away.
-To prevent any possible side effects from poor oral hygiene, it is important to brush and floss every day, schedule regular cleanings, eat a healthy diet and use a recently replaced toothbrush.